immutant/immutant.org/news/2013-08-20-openshift-clustering.md

     tail -f immutant/logs/server.log

-When the dust settles, you should see both gears logging **recv** messages, one getting the even numbers and one getting the odd.
+When the dust settles, you'll eventually see the gears discover each other, and you should see both gears logging **recv** messages, one getting the even numbers and one getting the odd.
 This is your automatic load-balanced message distribution.

 Note also that the counters cache logged in the **recv** message is correct on both gears, even though it's only being updated by one.
 This is our cache replication at work.

 ## Let's break stuff!